sanlanka/k8s-helm-ejabberd/README.md

 Add custom ejabberd configurations by:

-1. Creating ConfigMaps in `ejabberd/templates/`
-2. Mounting them as volumes in the deployment
-3. Updating the `values.yaml` with configuration options
+1. Editing the `ejabberd-config.yaml` file
+2. The configuration is automatically loaded and mounted

 ## Troubleshooting